(Full time) 2023 start

 Career opportunities

-Typically, the majority of graduates each year secure professional or managerial positions and take their first steps in their career as structural, civil or building services engineers, design engineers, environmental engineers or project managers.
+Typically, the majority of graduates each year secure careers in structural, civil or building services engineering, design engineering, environmental engineers or project management.

 Here’s an insight into the job roles some of our most recent graduates have obtained: